AliaumeL/transducer-exercices/exercices.md

 ### Presburger Arithmetic {.def}

-Formulas of the Presburger Arithmetic are built from the following grammar:
+Formulas of the "Presburger Arithmetic" are built from the following grammar:

 $$
 \begin{aligned}